This Is Not Dixie

 "Campney's focus on Kansas provides new and important evidence of the extent of racist violence in a non-Southern state.
 This is the rare book that does far more than add to the cumulative knowledge in an area of study.
 It challenges underlying assumptions, takes new perspectives on the material, and opens new lines of inquiry in several areas."--Margaret Vandiver, author of Lethal Punishment: Lynchings and Legal Executions in the South

-Publication of the book made possible in part by a grant from the University of Texas-Pan American.
+Publication of this book made possible in part by a grant from the University of Texas-Rio Grande Valley (formerly the University of Texas-Pan American).

 To order online: